gautampanday/frontend-interview-question/README.md

 You enter “academind.com” (that is called “a domain”) but actually, the server which hosts the source code of a website, is identified via IP (= Internet Protocol) addresses.
 The browser sends a “request” (see step 2) to the server with the IP address you entered (indirectly - you of course entered “academind.com”).

-[11/03, 13:06] Gautam: How is the domain “academind.com” translated to its IP address?
+# How is the domain “academind.com” translated to its IP address?

 There’s a special type of server out there in the internet - not just one but many servers of that type.
 A so called “name server” or “DNS server” (where DNS = “Domain Name System”).